SgoSkz/surtch/README.md

 A scraper for youtube that scrapes for video information

 ## Objective
--Learn rust
+- Learn rust
--Teach people how to scrape using rust
+- Teach people how to scrape using rust
--Rework the old code I had
+- Rework the old code I had